 The 30-Day Rule

-Any new employee of an employer who is party to a CEA which covers that employee’s position must be employed on the terms and conditions set out in that CEA for the first 30 days of employment.
+Any new employee of an employer who is party to a CEA covering the employee’s position must be employed on the terms and conditions set out in that CEA for the first 30 days of employment.
 The parties may mutually agree to additional terms as long as they are no less favourable than the terms in the CEA.

 All dismissals (and other actions taken by an employer which could disadvantage an employee in their employment) must be for a justifiable cause.
 The test for whether a dismissal is justifiable is whether the employer’s actions and how the employer acted were what a fair and reasonable employer could have done in all the circumstances at the time the dismissal occurred.
 Employers should be able to demonstrate substantive grounds for the dismissal and that a fair and reasonable process was followed before the dismissal occurred.